theabhishekmandal/Turtle_Alphabets/README.md

 ## Limitations

-1 - The code works fine for all alphabets ,but not for special characters
+1 - The code works fine for all alphabets and numericals ,but not for special characters

 2 - Also, the screen does not open in full screen mode till now, still working...